TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 2. Enter password to issue a token in **API Password Setting** under **API Endpoint Setting**.
 3. Click **Save**.

-## Issue Authentication Tokens
+## Certificate Token Issuance

-An authentication token is an authentication key required to use REST API of object storage.
-To access containers or entities which are not set public, token is a necessity.
-Token is managed by each account.
+A certificate token is required to use REST API of object storage: it is a must to access container or object which is not open to public.
+Tokens are managed by each account.

 **[Method, URL]**
 ```